mahmoodlab/EmbeddedAI-Scope/README.md

 ### Requirements

 The setup of this device requires two small single-board computers (ideally one of which should be specialized for deep learning, such as an Nvidia Jetson Nano).
 Current STLs support an Nvidia Jetson Nano for model inference and a Raspberry Pi for imaging processing.
 A Raspberry Pi Camera V2 is used for imaging of samples.
 The STLs support a battery pack at most as large as the Jetson Nano and a 7 inch touch screen, though the specific dimensions of the STLs could be used to accommodate for different setups (for example a larger screen, larger battery packs, or more than one battery).
+See ... for details on modifying the STLs.

 ### Instructions